Analyzing Dependency Distribution Changes Arising from Code Smell Interactions

 The objective of this study is to investigate the frequency of code smell interactions and how dependency distribution varies due to these interactions.
 This is achieved by examining five code smells across 116 open-source Java projects.

-Empirical evidence indicates that most pairs of code smells tend to interact frequently, and these interactions are associated with a significant increase in the total number of dependencies.
+Our results suggest that most pairs of code smells interact frequently, and that these interactions are associated with a significant increase in the total number of dependencies.
 Although this outcome may not be unexpected, to the best of our knowledge, this study provides the first rigorous empirical evidence to substantiate this relationship.
 Moreover, code smell interactions exhibit consistent change direction in certain dependency types.
 These findings offer meaningful design insights, suggesting that practitioners should prioritize resolving interacting code smells rather than those occurring in isolation.
 Interacting smells not only display denser and more complex dependency structures but also show consistent patterns of dependency change that may reflect deeper design issues.
 At the same time, this information can guide more effective refactoring strategies and inform the development of improved code smell detection techniques.

-Future work will investigate a broader range of code smells, interactions among code smells of the same type, and the influence of these interactions on other maintainability metrics.
-Additionally, contextual factors such as project domain and programming language, to assess their impact on code smell interactions.
+Future work could investigate a broader range of code smells, interactions among code smells of the same type, and the influence of these interactions on other maintainability metrics.
+Additionally, contextual factors such as project domain and programming language could be examined to assess their impact on code smell interactions.
 Furthermore, interaction effects could be better isolated to determine whether smell interactions have causal impacts on dependency distributions.

 Future work could also formulate and empirically test hypotheses that link dependency distribution patterns to process outcomes (e.g., change proneness, churn, or effort).
 While this study does not directly evaluate process outcomes, our results on dependency distribution patterns provide a foundational characterization that can inform such analyses.
 For example, increased dependencies between interacting smelly artifacts may create additional pathways for change propagation and thus be associated with higher change proneness and maintenance effort.